NEW! I just launched my FREE Blogging course!! You can sign up for it right here!

 - How to Upload Blog Posts to Pinterest – Perfect guide if you have no clue about how to pin your own posts!

-You need to add Legal pages to your blog.
-They are required by law and protect you against any lawsuits and thieves.
+You do need to add legal pages to your blog from the beginning because they are required by law and protect you against any lawsuits.

-I am not getting paid for referring to her templates, I recommend them because I think they can really help you set up your legal pages faster and with no stress.
-I know, the cost is always the pain for us students, but getting sued would end in muuuuch higher costs.
+I know that the cost is always the pain for us students, but getting sued would end in muuuuch higher costs.

-It is up to you which way you choose, but writing this post, I couldn’t just leave out this important information, because you really do need legal pages.
+It is up to you which way you choose, but I couldn’t just leave out this important information, because you do need legal pages.

-Now you know how to find your blog name and mission statement, how to sign up to Bluehost for less than $4($3!) a month, you know where to purchase affordable and beautiful themes and where to learn more about Pinterest, which email provider to use, and where to get legal page templates!
+Now you know how to start a profitable blog, including your blog name and mission statement, how to sign up to Bluehost for less than $4($3!) a month.

-These were just my basic steps on how to start a blog on a budget.
+These were just my basic steps on how to start a profitable blog as a student.
 You will learn other things that go with blogging on your journey to the top!

-If you’re interested in how to MAKE MONEY blogging, I recommend you to check out my FREE blogging email course!
-Since this post about how to start a blog got too long already, haha.
+Are you interested in not only how to start a profitable blog, but also how to MAKE MONEY blogging?
+Then I recommend you to check out my FREE blogging email course!
+Since this post about how to start a profitable blog got too long already, haha.

 If you have any questions, please leave a comment or contact me privately through the contact form or my social media.

-I hope you enjoyed this guide on how to start a blog on a budget!
-Can’t wait to see you succeed!
+I hope you enjoyed this guide on how to start a profitable blog!
+I can’t wait to see you succeed!

 Make sure to check out my post about 15+ ways to make money as a student!

-Here is my video about how to start a blog on a budget!
+Here is my video about how to start a profitable blog!
 Check it out here: